DephyInc/sw-coding-assignment/README.md

 ### Submitting the Solution

-To submit your solution, fork this repo, create your code and submit a Pull Request once you're ready to be evaluated.
+To submit your solution, fork this repo, create your code, and submit a Pull Request once you're ready to be evaluated.